zerodaycode/Zork/README.md

 > Note that in the *values* properties that are declared as a Python's array, we're not expecting you to declare an array.
 We are expecting one of the `allowed properties` declared within that array.
+Also, take in consideration under Windows that Zork's parser doesn't admit `C:`, so you will need to use this notation ``

 # 💻 Windows special requeriments <a name="windows_special_requeriments"></a>